Wherever there’s WiFi, there’s 2degrees

 So whether you’re at the beach or overseas, if you have WiFi, you now have 2degrees coverage.

 *Broadband charges may apply if you’re not using 2degrees broadband.
-NZ international call rates apply, including to all calls made from overseas to destinations besides NZ & Aussie.
+NZ international call rates apply, including to all calls made from overseas to destinations besides NZ and Aussie.
 This includes calls made within the destination you are visiting.
 WiFi Calling T&Cs apply.

 Currently, WiFi Calling is available for any 2degrees customer with a: